Two classes of modular $p$-Stanley sequences: Acknowledgments

 \section{Acknowledgments}

-This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358695 and NSA grant H98230-13-1-0273.
-The author thanks Joe Gallian for suggesting the problem and Ben Gunby and Levent Alpoge for helpful comments on the manuscript.
+This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358695, NSF grant 1659047, and NSA grant H98230-13-1-0273.
+The authors wish to thank Joe Gallian for suggesting the problem and Colin Defant, Ben Gunby, Hannah Alpert, and Levent Alpoge for helpful comments on the manuscript.